In Enemy Country

-In Enemy Country is a 1968 American war film directed by Harry Keller and starring Anthony Franciosa, Anjanette Comer and Guy Stockwell.
+In Enemy Country is a 1968 American war film produced and directed by Harry Keller starring Anthony Franciosa, Anjanette Comer and Guy Stockwell.
 The film's art direction was by John Beckman and Alexander Golitzen.

 Plot

 During World War II a group of Allied agents are sent on a secret mission to German-occupied France to destroy a dangerous new weapon.